IBS

 Bacterial overgrowth in the small intestine occurs when an increased number of bacteria can be detected in the small intestine (>100,000 germs per milliliter of small intestinal juice).

-As the bacteria participate in the digestive process, diarrhea, fatty stools, flatulence, iron and vitamin deficiencies may result.
 Usually, bacterial overgrowth of the small intestine occurs in patients after intestinal surgery (small bowel resection), inflammatory bowel disease (Crohn's disease), diverticula of the small intestine, or decreased bowel activity (motility disorder) due to another condition (e.g., diabetes mellitus, scleroderma, neurological disease).

 Less commonly, a bacterial malabsorption of the small intestine is present without an underlying disease being found.